snowplow/snowplowanalytics.com/_posts/2018-09-20-indicative-relay-marketing-piece/index.md

 <h2 id="get started">Get started with Snowplow and Indicative</h2>

-Snowplow Insights customers who want to see how powerful Indicative is for themselves can easily set up the integration by [creating a free Indicative account][indicative-landing] then following our [setup guide][snowplow-doc].
+Snowplow Growth and Enterprise Insights customers who want to see how powerful Indicative is for themselves can easily set up the integration by [creating a free Indicative account][indicative-landing] then following our [setup guide][snowplow-doc].

 If you’re new to Snowplow and Indicative and would like to better understand how both technologies work together to provide you with unparalleled control and flexibility to work with your event data, [get in touch][demo] to see the integration in action.